dsdiv0/WarhammerDictionary/README.md

 ```
 5. Install on KOReader

-Copy the entire warhammer_dict folder to the KOReader/data/dict/ directory on your e-reader.
+Copy the entire warhammer_dict folder to the koreader/data/dict/ directory on your device.

 **Contributing**